WatarJoy/GitHub_Kanban/README.md

 # GitHub Kanban

 This project is a web-based Kanban board application developed using React, TypeScript, and Vite.
-It integrates with the GitHub API to manage issues directly from GitHub repository.
+It uses GitHub API to manage issues from GitHub repository.

 ## Demo